-Tuition and fees can be paid using the installment plan.
-There is a \$20 nonrefundable service fee to use the installment option.
+Tuition and fees can be paid using the payment plan.
+There is a \$20 nonrefundable service fee to use the payment plan.
 Under this option, one-half of the tuition and fees must be paid at the time of registration with the balance due in one or two payments, depending on the semester.
-During certain early VIP registrations, the College will offer an installment plan that requires one-fourth down and three installment payments.

-The installment plan may be initiated online through the Pirate Portal or in person at the Payments Office located in the Student Services Building.
+During certain early VIP registrations, the College will offer a payment plan that requires one-fourth down and three installment payments.
+The payment plan may be initiated online through the Pirate Portal or in person at the Payments Office located in the Student Services Building.